MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 - The routine mixes classical and quantum compute operations.
 - You do not need to learn to program for specialized high-performance hardware running next to the QPU (such as FPGAs).
 - Running an equivalent program without the integrated hybrid features would require returning every intermediate measurement result and then running post-processing on the data.
+- This example uses a Quantinuum target, but you can also run it on the QCI simulator.

 ### Create a VS Code project

 1. In VS Code, create a new Q# standalone console application project named **CheckGHZ**.
     1. Select **View > Command Pallete > Q#: Create new project > Standalone console application**
-1. Replace the configuration in **CheckGHZ.csproj** with the following:
+1. Replace the configuration in **CheckGHZ.csproj** with the following, using either *qci* or *quantinuum* for the \<ExecutionTarget\>.

     ```xml
     <Project Sdk="Microsoft.Quantum.Sdk/0.27.258160">